Skip to content

 For the head-to-head on the two most-searched managers, read ReciMe vs Paprika vs Swoodie.
 For everything else, see all Swoodie alternatives or the meal-prep use case.

-If you want a recipe app that also tracks what you eat and plans the week with your partner, download Swoodie on iOS or Google Play — the recipe library and basic tracking are free, and the AI features have a 5-use free trial.
+If you want a recipe app that also tracks what you eat and plans the week with your partner, download Swoodie on iOS or Google Play — the recipe library and basic tracking are free, and the AI features have a 10-use free trial, and Premium is free for 7 days on the yearly plan.
 No account needed to start.

 Frequently asked questions